iota-argentina-community-cluster/iota-ppc-wp-plugin/README.md

 # Installation

 1. Download the repository from Github or https://wordpress.org/plugins/iota-pay-per-content/.
-If you do the latter, rename the folder to **iota-ppc-wp-plugin**.
+Save the plugin files into a folder, you can call it **iota-ppc-wp-plugin**.
 2. Upload the folder to your wp-content/plugins Wordpress directory.
 3. Head to Plugins section on your Dashboard and activate the Plugin.
 4. Go to IOTA PPC Configuration page and enter a Node (you can use one from [iota.dance](https://iota.dance)).